Down the Rabbit Hole: How to Tame the Site Speed Challenge

 Well, I will sleep easier knowing that great websites don’t have to get straight A’s.

-I do not claim to have all the answers and look forward to hearing others who may know more correct me or clarify points that are not complete.
+I do not claim to have all the answers and look forward to hearing from others who may know more correct me or clarify points that are not complete.
 There are lots of articles like this one that talk about ways to improve your website’s speed performance.
 This has been a dizzying experiment and I can’t say much that is conclusive!
 I look forward to doing some tests on different hosts to see how much that impacts these tests.